-You may sub-delegate functions mentioned above does not prevent the exercise of those functions by the Commission.
+You may sub-delegate functions mentioned above but this does not prevent the exercise of those functions by the Commission.

-In exercising the functions delegated to you, you and any staff to whom you further subdelegate any functions should, in accordance with principles to be included in the Assembly's Corporate Plan:
+In exercising the functions delegated to you, you and any staff to whom you further subdelegate any functions should act, in accordance with the corporate values included in the Assembly's Corporate Strategy:

-- ensure propriety in the consumption of resources allocated to the Assembly Commission by following all relevant procedures in procurement and financial control; - (b) seek wherever practicable to take account of environmental and ethical considerations;

-(c) apply the Assembly's rules fairly and equally to all MLAs, in particular in relation to allowances.
+- (a) ensure propriety in the consumption of resources allocated to the Assembly Commission by following all relevant procedures in procurement and financial control; - (b) seek wherever practicable to take account of environmental and sustainable considerations; - (c) apply the Assembly's rules fairly and equally to all MLAs, in particular in relation to allowances.